Rapid, sensitive, and specific identification of Metamycoplasma hominis from whole blood

 Not applicable

-A negative PCR result indicates the absence of detectable M hominis DNA in the specimen, but does not rule-out infection as falsely negative results may occur due to inhibition of PCR, sequence variability underlying the primers and probes, or the presence of M hominis in quantities less than the limit of detection of the assay.
+A negative PCR result indicates the absence of detectable M hominis DNA in the specimen, but it does not rule-out infection as falsely negative results may occur due to inhibition of PCR, sequence variability underlying the primers and probes, or the presence of M hominis in quantities less than the limit of detection of the assay.

 Interfering substances may affect the accuracy of this assay; results should always be interpreted in conjunction with clinical and epidemiological findings.

 Validation included spiking studies for Metamycoplasma hominis.
 Spiking studies were carried out using 30 EDTA whole blood and plasma samples spiked with genomic DNA for M hominis (as well as 10 unspiked specimens).
-Sensitivity and specificity was 100%.
+Sensitivity and specificity were 100%.

-1. Sampath R, Patel R, Cunningham SA, et al: Cardiothoracic Transplant Recipient Mycoplasma hominis: An Uncommon Infection with Probable Donor Transmission, EBioMedicine.
+1. Sampath R, Patel R, Cunningham SA, et al: Cardiothoracic transplant recipient Mycoplasma hominis: An uncommon infection with probable donor transmission, EBioMedicine.
 2017 May;19:84-90. doi: 10.1016/j.ebiom.2017.04.026

 2. Waites KB, Taylor-Robinson D: Mycoplasma and Ureaplasma.
-In Manual of Clinical Microbiology.
-11th edition.
-Edited by JH Jorgensen.
-ASM Press, Washington, DC, 2015, pp 1088-1105
+In: Jorgensen JH, ed.
+Manual of Clinical Microbiology.
+11th ed.
+ASM Press; 2015:1088-1105

 Monday through Friday

-This test was developed, and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
-This test has not been cleared or approved by the US Food and Drug Administration.
+This test was developed and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
+It has not been cleared or approved by the US Food and Drug Administration.

 87798